stoat-proj/SToAT/README.md

 | Dec 2023 | [PLQ Composite Decomposition](./md/plq.md)                          |        | Started | [Ben Dai](https://www.bendai.org/) | Python, R | [Tingxian Gao](https://github.com/keepwith) | RA@CUHK  |
 |          |                                                      |        |         |                                    |           |                                             |          |

+**Note (We Support Your Proposal).** If you have clear objectives and strategies for a statistical toolkit, you are invited to upload your project proposal in the discussion section.
+PIs will assess its feasibility and provide support accordingly.

 ## Acknowledge

 **stoat** is initiated by several junior statistics PIs to contribute to the development of basic, fundamental and practical statistical toolkits. **stoat** is initially inspired by [Google Summer of Code](https://github.com/rstats-gsoc) initiative, and provides a more flexible timeline, research-oriented projects, and offers paid university-based academic job positions.